Education Minister recently announced that there will be a standardised proficiency test before ELICOS students can commence their tertiary courses.

 When: In 2018, date TBC

-Who: International students wanting to enrol at an/in Australian university/TAFE/Vocational Educational and Training Courses through the ELICOS program.
+Who: International students wanting to enroll at an/in Australian university/TAFE/Vocational Educational and Training Courses through the ELICOS program.

 There’s no need to be alarmed by the coverage of this news.
 Yes, the tests will be standardised across ELICOS providers, but these changes are not sweeping changes.
 Most ELICOS providers already assess students upon completion, and it has been a standard since 2007 that ELICOS providers have a minimum of 20 face-to-face contact hours.